eprev/eprev.org/_posts/2015-08-06-change-os-x-network-location-based-on-the-wi-fi-network-name.md

 You might have heard about [Network locations](https://support.apple.com/en-us/HT202480) in OS X.
 It allows you to have different network configurations and quickly switch between them.
-For instance, if you must to use a corporate proxy server at work and you don’t need it when you get back home, you might create a new location named “Work” (with any necessary network proxy settings) and keep the default “Automatic” location for home.
-But still, you will need to switch between those locations manually.
+For instance, if you have to use a corporate proxy server at work and you don’t need it when you get back home, you can create a new location named “Work” (with any necessary network proxy settings) and keep the default “Automatic” location for home.
+But still, you would need to switch between those locations manually.
 How annoying!

 Wouldn’t it be great if OS X could switch location automatically based on the name of Wi-Fi network